Know which AI wrote

 The extension tracks files as you open and edit them.
 Files you haven't touched since installing it, or files generated by tools like npm or build pipelines, won't appear — they were never typed.
 Coverage grows naturally as you work.

-Because they are. package-lock.json is written by npm — you never typed it. tsconfig.json often gets auto-filled by IntelliSense.
-The attribution is accurate.
-You can add generated files to .omnitype/ignore to exclude them from the dashboard entirely.
+Because they usually are. package-lock.json is written by npm — you never typed it. tsconfig.json often gets auto-filled by IntelliSense.
+So the tag is doing its job, but these files just add noise: add generated files to .omnitype/ignore to exclude them from the dashboard entirely.

 It's a deliberate practice tool — you practice typing real code in the languages you actually use, so your muscle memory matches your daily work.
 Think of it as a gym for your fingers.
 It's completely optional and separate from the provenance tracking.